 Cell Count Submission Disclaimer –

-There is the possibility of a small, but real, inherent risk of failure of the machine to produce the emulsion required to allow single cell sequencing, as described and documented by 10X Genomics, including, but not limited to, wetting failures, pressure errors, and sample clogs.
+There is the possibility of a small, but real, inherent risk of failure of the machine to produce the emulsion required to allow single cell sequencing (3% as described and documented by 10X Genomics), including but not limited to, wetting failures, pressure errors, and sample clogs.

-By ensuring to provide 30,000 live cells, we would be able to immediately re-run the remaining left over sample at no additional cost and avoid a completely failed experiment.
+By ensuring to provide 30,000 live cells and loading the recommended 10,000 cells, we would be able to immediately re-run the remaining left over sample at no additional cost and avoid a completely failed experiment.

-We fully understand that it is sometimes impractical to obtain 30,000 of certain rare cell populations, and we would still be willing to run samples with less than this number, but please be aware that we would not be able to re-do the 10X run in the event of a machine failure.
+We fully understand that it is sometimes impractical to obtain 30,000 of certain rare cell populations, and we would still be willing to run samples with less than this number, but please be aware that we would not be able to re-do the 10X run in the event of a machine failure and the sample would be lost.
+To help mitigate the risk of machine failure resulting in the loss of irreplaceable sample, the user could consider splitting the sample in 2 parts and run them sequentially as two independent runs.
+However, this would result in either a smaller sample size or double the cost.
+In these scenarios, we advise the users to discuss the pros and cons of either approach with their PI prior to committing to running the experiment.